Error estimates for approximations of nonlinear uniformly parabolic equations: Two regularizations of inf- sup- type

-For the proof of Proposition \ref{prop: more regularity for convolutions}, we consider the map that takes $x^*$ to $x$ and investigate what happens to ``good set'' $\Psi_M(u)$ under this map.
-To do this, we need the following lemma, which says that $u$ is twice differentiable in $x$ at any point $x^*$ where the supremum or infimum is achieved in the regularizations $u^+_\theta$ or $u^-_\theta$, and gives a bound on $D^2u$ at such points.
+The previous discussion indicates that $\Psi^{+,\theta}_{M}$, the ``good set" for $u^+_\theta$, should be defined as the points $(x,t)$ for which $(x^*,t)$ is in the good set $\Psi_M(u)$ of $u$.
+To obtain a bound on the size of $\Psi^{+,\theta}_{M}$ we thus consider a map that takes $x^*$ to $x$ and investigate what happens to the size of $\Psi_M(u)$ under this map.
+For this we need Lemma \ref{lem:Dxu lip}, which says that $u$ is twice differentiable in $x$ at any point $(x^*,t)$ where the supremum or infimum is achieved in the regularizations $u^+_\theta$ or $u^-_\theta$, and gives a two-sided estimate for $D^2u$ at such points.